Barangaroo, New South Wales: Metro

 Barangaroo railway station is a rapid transit station servicing Barangaroo.
-The railway station opened in August 19th, 2024 as part of the Sydney Metro City & Southwest project.
+The railway station opened on 19th August 2024 as part of the Sydney Metro City & Southwest project.
+It is served by the Metro North West & Bankstown Line.

-The station is served by automated six car Alstom Metropolis trains with platform screen doors along the platform.
-Services will run at a frequency of up to every two minutes in peak hour.

 Bus

 Barangaroo is served by Transdev John Holland bus routes 311, 324 and 325 to the Eastern Suburbs.

 Wynyard Walk

 Wynyard Walk, connecting Wynyard station with Barangaroo, opened in 2016.